Ch0z/ch0z.github.io/_posts/2024-05-26-install-jekyll-docs-site-on-wsl.md

 ```bash
 echo 'eval "$(rbenv init -)"' >> ~/.bashrc
 ```
-5. Apply the changes you made to your ~/.bashrc file to your current shell session:
+5. Apply the changes made to your ~/.bashrc file to your current shell session :
 ```bash
 source ~/.bashrc
 ```